Skip to content

 If you cannot find the location using the Browse function you must configure (as part of the installation) the available paths to present to users.
 More details may be found in the deployment guide.

-1. Click UPGRADE.
+1. Click Upgrade.

-Sign in as Administrator and go to MANAGE > System.
+Sign in as Administrator and go to Manage> System.

 Click on Upgrade.